kwadie/dataflow-templates-cicd/README.md

 ### Steps
 The CICD pipeline is defined in [cloudbuild.yaml](cloudbuild.yaml) to be executed by Cloud Build.
 It follows the following steps:
 1. Build and register a container image via Cloud Build as defined in the [Dockerfile](Dockerfile).
 The container packages the Dataflow pipeline and its dependencies and acts as the Dataflow Flex Template
-2. Create a spec file for the created Flex Template with the container image URL
-3. Copy the spec file to GCS
+2. Build the Dataflow template by creating a spec.json file on GCS including the container image ID and the pipeline metadata based on [metadata.json](wordcount/spec/metadata.json).
+The template could be run later on by pointing to this spec.json file

 ### Substitution variables
 Cloud Build provides default variables such as $PROJECT_ID that could be used in the build YAML file.
 User defined variables could also be used in the form of $_USER_VARIABLE.